-The home’s location is dreamy.
 Our clients knew when they bought the house it was destined for a facelift, but this talented couple had incredible vision!
 The things they didn’t like about the house could be changed.
 Like this kitchen and dining area, which were itching for a renovation.
-Those textured ceilings.
-That track lighting.
-The imposing soffits.
-The ORANGE paint.

 We were excited to partner with them in making this home one they love!
 First things first, this 1960’s house felt closed off.
 The kitchen appeared small given the home’s overall square footage.
 So we widened the opening between living room and kitchen.
-Then it was time to get to work on those dated, textured ceilings.
-Out with the old cabinets went the home’s mismatched floors.
-And in their place were installed custom kitchen cabinets and a full main floor of new white-washed oak flooring.
+Then it was time to get to work on those dated ceilings and awkward soffits.
+Next went the old cabinets and the home’s mismatched floors.
+And in their place were installed custom kitchen cabinets and new white-washed oak flooring throughout the home.

 The awkward closet-style pantry was eliminated in favor of additional cabinetry, making the kitchen feel larger.
 Behind those pantry cabinet doors you’ll find pull-out drawers and outlets to provide an out-of-sight place for the microwave and coffee pot.
 The Kitchen Aid mixer has its own spot too!